danrauch/HOWTO-PopOS-AMD-HIP-with-Blender/README.md

     sudo usermod -a -G render $USER
     ```

+    A restart might be required at this point.

     More info can be found in the [prerequisites section](https://rocm.docs.amd.com/en/latest/deploy/linux/prerequisites.html#setting-permissions-for-groups) of the official AMD documentation.

-4. Test if the installation was successful and the priviledges are set by running
+5. Test if the installation was successful and the priviledges are set by running

     ```bash
     rocminfo